raykris/Autodock/README.md

 3c.
 Update thrust coefficient matrix and initial conditions for the time delay in the control system
 4. Set towline lengths for the tugboats in instances of Tug #, connection at [17.5; 0] in Tug body
 5. Set connection and towline point on bulk along the sides [<-100,100>;+23 or -23] (Bulk Body)
 6. Set initial conditions for Tug in NED [x;y;psi;u;v;r], based on limitations from point 2-5.
+See initial position examples below.
+7. Decide the guidance system, set angles or use waypoints, (switch) 7a.
+Waypoints:
+- See that the waypoints are loaded in workspace
+- Start Bulk from the initial heading for best performance
+8. Start simulation

+Results:
+- There are no scopes, but use logsignals and datainspector in Simulink.
+- Run animation (see below) to see how the operation performs.

+Problem:
+- If simulation runs slow after compiling, stop simulation and run animation to see tugboat placement

 Initial position examples
 -----------------------------------------------------------
 Bulk dimension: 246x46
 Tugs dimension: 35x11.5, where the bow has circular shape with radius 5.75m

 ex.1: